Iran likely had failed rocket launch, preparing for another - WTMJ

 Satellite images, a U.S. official and a rocket expert all confirmed the failed launch, earlier this month, at the Imam Khomeini Spaceport in Iran’s Semnan province.
 The attempt comes as Iran’s space program has suffered a series of high-profile losses, while its paramilitary Revolutionary Guard runs its own parallel program that launched a satellite into orbit last year.

-As with other failed launches, Iranian state media did not acknowledged it took place.
+Iran’s Telecommunications Minister Mohammad Javad Azari Jahromi later Wednesday denied Tehran had a failed satellite launch, but offered no explanation for the activity at the spaceport.
 Iran’s mission to the United Nations did not immediately respond to a request for comment early Wednesday.

 Satellite photos from Planet Labs Inc. and Maxar Technologies show preparations at the spaceport on June 6.
 Those images include what appears to be fuel tanks alongside a massive white gantry that houses a rocket, while scientists fuel it and prepare for launch.
 Before the launch, workers tow the gantry away to expose the rocket.